-School Bus Safety – Kentucky Department of Education – Every day in Kentucky, 9,822 school buses transport over 385,000 students on school buses.
-As part of our safety awareness campaign in Kentucky the Kentucky Department of Education (KDE), along with Paula Allen who is a Kentucky School Bus Driver Trainer, has put together a packet to help spread safety awareness.
-The Kentucky Office of Highway Safety and the Kentucky Department of Education have teamed up to create the Kentucky Stop Laws Graphic which explains when to stop for a school bus.
+School Bus Safety – Kentucky Department of Education – Each day 8,795 school buses in Kentucky transport over 385,000 students on school buses.
+As part of the safety awareness campaign in Kentucky, the Kentucky Department of Education (KDE), Paula Allen, a Kentucky School Bus Driver Training Instructor, and the Kentucky Office of Highway Safety put together information to help spread safety awareness.

 The National Highway Transportation Safety Administration has a webpage dedicated entirely to School Bus Safety.
 It includes useful tips for increasing school bus safety along with many other resources geared toward school transportation.